Justice Ministry chaired by

 Howard Tolley offered a class on the UU Common read Michelle Alexander's the New Jim Crow: Mass Incarceration in the Age of Colorblindness.
 Members attended a candidate forum sponsored by the AMOS project.
 Ohio Justice and Policy Center Director David Singleton spoke about welcoming released offenders at the October 28 worship service.

-The Metropolitan Area Religious Coalition of Cincinnati, (MARCC) held its Fall Planning Conference on Tuesday, November 13.
+The Metropolitan Area Religious Coalition of Cincinnati, (MARCC) held its Fall Planning Conference Nov.
+13, 2013.
 The Unitarian Universalist Council had a delegation of 11 people from four of our congregations.
 We UUs, with particular help from Howard Tolley, contributed to the selection of a new priority Concern "Community Police Relations/Justice Reform."

 Network Coordinator Mary Kay Rehard 548 Howell Ave.
 Cincinnati, OH 45220-1924 USA